huwb/volsample/README.md

 For understanding it may help to enable the define *DEBUG_BEVEL* and play with the Bevel amount on the Platonic Solid Blend script.
 Doing a GPU trace capture in unity can also be helpful to see the dodecahedron.

 We hope to publish a full description of this technique soon.
 Stay tuned!

-## Troubleshooting

-You may run into the following:

-* If you see just the standard sky box render in the camera view, re-enable the *CloudsStructure3D* script on the camera.
-If it auto disables itself when you enable it, look in the log for shader errors.
-If none are visible they may have already been cleared - perhaps try touching the shader file or restarting Unity.

 ## Bugs and improvement directions